Workride Max Overview (Welcome, Process, Considerations, Quick Start)

 Welcome

-What the 'Getting Started Guide' covers:
+What the guide covers:

-1. Workride Overview (Welcome, Process, Considerations, Quick Start)
+1. Workride Overview (Welcome, Process, Considerations, Quick Start) 2.
+Optional Pilot Information (Recommended for larger employers) 3.
+How to use Workride B2B Web Portal

 4. How to communicate Workride to your team (Examples + 1-Page Employee Education Template)